 * The Feeling Good sections now include ways to balance new technology in your life, from finding ways to “unplug” to making the most of social media.

-Here’s a sneak peak at a couple of recipes from the book:
+Here’s a recipe from the book: